thriveweb/sailinginparadise/content/pages/boats.md

       of the creature comforts.

       Oceans offers a comfortable lounging/dining area with flexible table configuration.
 The undercover space is a delightful indoor, outdoor zone that will provide comfort in any weather.
 The cushioned overwater bench seating and BBQ area is a beautiful place to chill and watch the world sail by while not missing any of the action.
 The foredeck is expansive, offering a combination of wide open deck space, mini trampolines and a cushioned relaxation area.
 This vessel is ideal for more relaxed celebrations, families with older kids and corporate events.

-      Promotional photos and 360 degree tours are yet to come as the vessel is so new to Sailing in Paradise.
-She is a beauty and we are thrilled to welcome her to our fleet!
     boatFeatures:
       - content: 11.6m long, 6.5m wide
       - content: 30 passengers + 2 crew